gmc-code/PC-algorithms/docs/pseudocode/selection.rst

       score ← 65
       cut_off_score ← 60
       IF score >= cut_off_score THEN
-         OUTPUT "Suitable standard."
+         PRINT "Suitable standard."
       ELSE
-         OUTPUT "Do a retest."
+         PRINT "Do a retest."
       ENDIF
    END